...

 Cold safety Low

-At HOLIE, we design wellness products31 with precise controls, but illness still requires restraint.
+At HOLIE, we design wellness products with precise controls, but illness still requires restraint.

 Safer Alternatives to Hot Baths for Cold Relief?